NdukeSam/At-first/README.md

 still works perfectly on MD or LG viewports.

-A static mini-app built with React
+A static mini-app built with React.
 Enjoy!
 😊